-If the maximum thoracic and abdominal rib deflections are less than or equal to 50 mm, the deflection criteria is based on the average of the peak deflections from each rib.
+If the maximum thoracic and abdominal rib deflections are less than or equal to 50 mm, the deflection criteria are based on the average of the peak deflections from each rib.
 An average peak rib deflection less than or equal to 28 mm marks the boundary between good and acceptable.

-In the absence of an excessively high single rib deflection, the average rib deflection is used to better correlate with the existing biomechanical test data where large regions of the thorax or abdomen were compressed equally to obtain the human tolerance limits.
+In the absence of an excessively high single rib deflection, the average peak rib deflection is used to better correlate with the existing biomechanical test data where large regions of the thorax or abdomen were compressed equally to obtain the human tolerance limits.
 According to injury risk curves that have been scaled for a 5th percentile female, 28 mm of deflection corresponds to a 10-22% risk of serious thoracic injuries (Pintar et al., 1997; Viano et al., 1995).
-An analysis comparing injury measures in the original IIHS side crash test with real-world driver deaths in left-side crashes showed that a 10-mm increase in average torso deflection resulted in a 12% increase in driver death risk (Teoh & Arbelaez, 2019).
+An analysis comparing injury measures in the original IIHS side crash test with real-world driver deaths in left-side crashes showed that a 10-mm increase in average torso deflection resulted in a 12% increase in driver death risk (Teoh & Arbelaez, 2022).

-Torso: peak deflection
+Torso: Peak Deflection

-If any of the five peak rib deflections exceed 50 mm, the deflection-based rating is evaluated from the peak deflection value instead of the average rib deflection.
+If any of the five peak rib deflections exceed 50 mm, the deflection-based rating is evaluated from the maximum peak rib deflection value in addition to the average peak rib deflection.

 Although much of the biomechanical tests used to establish human rib deflection tolerance involved distributed loading, Viano (1991) has shown that severe localized deflections are possible with some interior trim designs.
 When thoracic rib deflection is 50 mm in SID-IIs (about 62 mm in BioSID), there is an 80% risk of serious rib fracture injuries; at 55 mm, the risk increases to about 90%.
-Peak deflections from 51 to 55 mm result in a marginal deflection-based rating for the torso.
+Maximum peak deflections from 51 to 55 mm result in a marginal deflection-based rating for the torso.
 If any peak deflection is greater than 55 mm, the rating is poor.

-Deflection rate
+Deflection Rate

 A rib deflection rate of 8.20 m/s marks the boundary between an IIHS rating of good and acceptable.
-This deflection rate boundary is the same as the Hybrid III 5th percentile female sternal deflection rate, which is associated with about a 5% risk of AIS 4+ thoracic injury in frontal impacts (American Automobile Manufacturers Association, 1998; Mertz et al., 1997).
+This deflection rate boundary is the same as the Hybrid III 5th percentile female sternal-deflection rate, which is associated with about a 5% risk of AIS 4+ thoracic injury in frontal impacts (American Automobile Manufacturers Association, 1998; Mertz et al., 1997).